lcashdol/wpplugindownloader/README.md

-You can get an index with the command: svn co https://plugins.svn.wordpress.org/
+You can download plugins with the command: svn co https://plugins.svn.wordpress.org/  This tool is EOL.

 wpplugindownloader
 ==================